GuanghuaTimes/guanghuatimes/README.md

-## Official Homepage of laoshi-village
+## Official Homepage of GuanghuaTimes

 edit from alan pc